On Computational Complexity of Unitary and State Design Properties: Main results

 Note that when $\sfU_n$ has a computationally efficient description, the controlled unitary $\ctrl \hp \sfU_n$ can be efficiently implemented by quantum circuits obtained from classically controlling the Boolean function $f$ that classically specifies the $\poly(n)$-sized quantum circuit.
+Denoting $B_1 \dots B_t$ simply by $B$, which is in total $(tn)$-qubit system, we define